MEHAKABDULLAH/MEHAKABDULLAH/README.md

 # Hello, I'm MEHAKABDULLAH 👋
-A passionate Mern Stack Developer from pakistan :emoji_name🇵🇰
+A passionate Mern Stack Developer from pakistan

 ## About Me
 - 🔭 I’m currently complete mern from SMIT.